OptecInc/fw-development/IFW-Serial.md

 Function: This command initializes the serial connection the PC and the IFW.
-WSMODE causes the IFW program to enter into the main serial loop which checks for additional inputs along the RJ-12 connector.
+WSMODE causes the IFW program to enter into the main serial loop which checks for additional inputs along the USB-CDC (IFW2) or Serial connector (IFW or IFW2 with cable adapter).
 A successful return from this command is required before the IFW will accept any other user commands,

 Warning: If not returned repeat WSMODE.
 There is a possibility that the command will timeout.
 This is also true if the wheel is being operated manually when the